This post may contain affiliate links. Please read my disclosure for more information.

 If you are working exactly half of full-time, so 20 hours a week instead of 40, then you will make $15,600 in a year.

-What If You Are Given Two Weeks Of Paid Vacation?
+What If You Are Given Two Weeks Of Vacation Time?

-Consider the scenario in which you are paid 15 dollars per hour and receive an additional two weeks of paid vacation.
+Consider the scenario in which you are paid 15 dollars per hour and receive an additional two weeks of paid vacation time included in your annual salary.

 However, if you get paid for two more weeks of vacation (at your usual hourly rate) or if you work for those two weeks, your total year will now be 52 weeks.

-Hence, if you worked a regular 8-hour day every weekday and didn’t work any overtime on weekends, you would have worked 2,080 hours in 2022.
-Then you can convert your hourly wage of $15 to an annual salary of around $31,200.
+So, how many hours is that?
+Well, if you worked a regular 8-hour day every weekday and didn’t work any overtime on weekends, you would have worked 2,080 hours in 2023.
+Then you can convert your hourly wage of 15 dollars to an annual salary of around $31,200.

 Remember that most employers provide time off for various holidays, so this should be factored into the equation.

-So, while your annual income wouldn’t necessarily change, the number of hours you worked over the year may be slightly reduced.
+So, while your annual salary income wouldn’t necessarily change, the how many hours you worked over the year may be slightly reduced.

-How Much Rent Can I Afford on $15 an Hour?
+How Much Rent Can I Afford on $15 Per Hour?

 There is a calculation to determine the standard rent you should be paying based on your salary.
 Just divide the annual before-tax income by 40.